Whatsapp Icon

 Like him, his two sons and daughter-in-law are IITians.
 A grandson is an engineering graduate from Athens, Georgia, USA, and now interning with Amazon in Seattle.

 Addendum, courtesy Prof Dharani: Mr Nilakanta Siva's expressions are profound enough to make the readers think logically.
 The style of his writing is commendable.
-His views are similar to the ones of a traveller of the globe.
-His books will surely have the spark to energize low-esteem people.
-Like Aristotle, he comes out with a strong philosophy that fascinates me ever.
+His views are similar to those of a globe-trotter.
+His books will surely have the spark to energize people with low self-esteem.
+Like Aristotle, he presents a strong philosophy that continues to fascinate me.
 He is one of the best teachers in India.
 Kudos!

 My Writings on Cancer

-My group, "The Dirty Dozen, now comprising twenty CA-B families, quietly keeps counselling newly diagnosed patients referred to us by their doctors.
-I remember my roommate at the Cancer hospital: a ten-day-old girl with retinoblastoma.
-Her mother had a long history of Tobacco ingestion.
+My group, "The Dirty Dozen," now comprising twenty CA-B families, quietly counsels newly diagnosed patients referred to us by their doctors.
+I remember my roommate at the cancer hospital: a ten-day-old girl with retinoblastoma.
+Her mother had a long history of tobacco ingestion.
 I played a sheltering role while the whole world cursed the mother.
-The baby was named Sivaranjani after me, and, now six or seven years old, called to wish me on our wedding anniversary a few weeks ago.
+The baby was named Sivaranjani after me, and now, six or seven years old, called to wish me on our wedding anniversary a few weeks ago.
 I had written a story about that family but did not get the parents' permission to publish it.

 Cancer is still a Stigma

-At least this was in a rural home, but at the venue of my Cancer Awareness Day Event in February, two couples walked out midway.
-It would not have impacted me so much; the teenage kids could have gotten bored with everyone talking just of carcinomas and biopsies that scared them out of their wits.
-What hurt me was, "It seems the old man had cancer; I might contract it too.
-Let us get out quickly.
-This behaviour from educated children of well-to-do families came as a shocker.
+At least this incident occurred in a rural home, but at the venue of my Cancer Awareness Day Event in February, two couples walked out midway.
+It wouldn't have impacted me so much if the teenage kids had simply gotten bored with everyone talking about carcinomas and biopsies, scaring them out of their wits.
+What hurt me was the comment: "It seems the old man had cancer; I might contract it too.
+Let's get out quickly."
+This behavior from educated children of well-to-do families came as a shocker.

 I have folks who believe cancer is contagious, infectious, and can be contracted on contact with the patient, and even perspiration and excreta can transmit cancer to others.

-An incident comes to mind as I think of ways myths had us as a victim.
-The most embarrassing, because it was in public view, was at Trichy airport.
-After check-in and waiting for the wheelchair, I started moving towards the security counter.
-It was an involuntary natural reaction that I moved half a step and bent backwards when the security probe hit my stoma.
-A volley of choice Hindi and Tamil unprintable words followed; I was made to strip, was asked leading questions about what I was carrying in the bag, why I was hiding it under my clothing and that I could not board until they proved that it was not a liquid explosive.
+An incident comes to mind when I think of how myths have victimized us.
+The most embarrassing, because it occurred in public view, was at Trichy airport.
+After check-in and while waiting for the wheelchair, I started moving towards the security counter.
+It was an involuntary natural reaction that I moved half a step and bent backward when the security probe hit my stoma.
+A volley of choice Hindi and Tamil unprintable words followed; I was made to strip, asked leading questions about what I was carrying in the bag, why I was hiding it under my clothing, and told I could not board until they proved it was not a liquid explosive.
 It was only after a call to my doctor in Chennai that I was cleared, and the flight left after an hour-long delay.

 And in the very early stage when BCG was used to clean up my bladder, and intravesical immunotherapy, it was common to hear people asking me to stay away for fear of pulmonary TB attacking them.

-The Corona lockdown has caused great difficulty in the procurement of urostomy bags, abdominal flanges and stomahesive paste and required some Herculean efforts from my Facebook contacts to procure it from the capital and distribute it to the patients in the neighbouring districts.
+The coronavirus lockdown has caused great difficulty in the procurement of urostomy bags, abdominal flanges, and stomahesive paste, requiring some Herculean efforts from my Facebook contacts to procure them from the capital and distribute them to patients in the neighboring districts.

 All said and done, I felt highly rewarded when the local IMA felicitated us.